Fact-checking

 Fact-checking services

-Fact-checking: (of course!)
 You can hire me to help check for your publication, production network, or creative project of your choice.
 This entails a 30-min discovery call, my time in reading over a sample chapter that’s annotated and providing feedback on how to best annotate drafts for fact-check before contractually agreeing to a project fee for an agreed-upon scope of work.
-If you’re a magazine, I will follow your publication’s fact-checking protocols.
-Otherwise, I provide clients two rounds of fact-checking for a predetermined flat fee in which I attempt to verify all the facts and provide suggestions for accuracy as needed.
-Additional rounds of fact-checking are billed at my hourly rate.
+If you work for a magazine, I will follow your publication’s fact-checking protocols.
+Otherwise, I provide clients one round of fact-checking for a predetermined flat fee in which I attempt to verify all the facts and provide suggestions for accuracy as needed.
+Additional rounds of fact-checking are billed at an hourly rate.

 Dying to hire me?
 Get in touch below!